hackclub/jams-bounty/jams/python-text-summarization-and-gradio.md

 - Part 2: Give everyone 15 minutes to code out a Python function of their chioce (15 mins)
 - Part 3: Deploy this using Gradio, and explain various gradio input types (text, image, file, radio-select, etc) (15 mins)
 - Part 4 (extension): If you want a permanent deployed link (longer than the default 72 hours), deploy your Gradio model to HuggingFace in the terminal.
 - Hooray!!!
-Now you've got a text summarization web app!
+Now you've got a working Gradio app!